Join IFT

 There is no charge for publishing for

-IFT Premier, Student, or Emeritus members.
+IFT Premier, Student, or Emeritus members if the membership is active at the time of publication.
 To join IFT to take advantage of this benefit, visit the Membership page

 For non-IFT-members and IFT Networking & Engagement members, a traditional-model publication charge of $2,500 per manuscript is assessed prior to publication.